Silent Panel 30mm – Soundproofing Panels

 Noisestop Silent Panel – Direct to Wall Soundproofing Panel for Maximum Noise Reduction

 Say goodbye to noisy neighbours and unwanted disruption with the Noisestop Silent Panel – a slim, high-performance soundproofing panel designed for direct-to-wall installation.
+Unrivalled in its soundproofing perfomance the Silent Panel is the best option for soundproofing walls without losing valuable space in your home.

 Perfect for tackling everyday domestic noise issues through party or stud walls.
 This soundproofing panel is ideal for solid party walls and timber or metal stud walls, offering a fast, effective way to restore peace in your home.